Nginx has accrued increasingly impressive market share in recent years. What’s its story?

 That’s when Sysoev says he knew Nginx had really arrived.

-Are you ready to give premium LEMP cloud hosting a try to see if it’s the right strategy for your project?
-At Atlantic.Net, we offer one-click LEMP stack cloud hosting, running on 100% solid state drives.
+Are you ready to give premium LEMP cloud server hosting a try to see if it’s the right strategy for your project?
+At Atlantic.Net, we offer one-click LEMP stack cloud server hosting, running on 100% solid state drives.
 You can have one up in 30 seconds.

 Cloud hosting services are only one of our offerings – we also offer dedicated hosting, managed hosting, and HIPAA-compliant hosting.